Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Clean the vents first; if you want your clothes to dry faster simply put in a large thick dry cotton towel with them; it absorbs the water faster!
 (And cuts down on utility bills!)

 Usually if the clothes are taking longer to dry it usually is lint clogging the exhaust piping somewhere.
 Also, you should never vent the dyer into the house or attic.
 You are pumping warm humid air into the house.

 Where do you think the moisture goes?
 It goes into the air.
 Venting your dryer into the house is downright dangerous if it is a gas dryer.
-If it is electric, it will make the air very damp and can cause mold to grow on the walls.

 My Whirlpool Cabrio Platinum dryer, model number WED8500BW0 is not drying.
 It won't heat up period.
 I can't afford to pay a repair man so I will be doing it myself.
 I've flipped the breaker, cleaned the lint trap, and that never helped.
 Can someone help me?
 I don't believe it's the heating element either.
 Any advice would be helpful.